itechodev/itechopdf/readme.md

 * Performance.
 The underlying Wkhtmltopdf does not support multihreading.

 ## Why another library?
 I needed a solution to produce rich PDF documents from HTML.
 By rich I mean: cover pages, multiple pages with potential different sizes and orientations, customizable headers and footers etc. None of the open source libraries could do that easily.
-There are commercial solutions but the pricetag scared me off, so I wrote my own.
+And even if they did they took 6x longer than mine.